Skip to content

 » READ MORE: Phillies playoffs: Schedule, tickets, opponent, and everything we know now that they’ve clinched

-The brothers were raised in Bustleton, went to high school at Holy Ghost Prep, and played baseball at Drexel.
+The brothers were raised in Bustleton, went to high school at Holy Ghost Prep, and played club baseball at Drexel.
 They began creating music together in 2019, and have grown their audience over the past few years.
-They’ve headlined shows across the United States and worked alongside artists like Steve Aoki and Kaskade, but this project has brought a different kind of thrill.
+They’ve headlined shows across the United States and worked alongside artists like Steve Aoki and Kaskade, but this project has brought a different thrill.

 For the past seven months, George, Jimmie, and John have been curating the sound of the Phillies clubhouse.
 Sometimes, when the brothers are watching postgame interviews on TV, they’ll hear their mix ringing in the background.
 For a group of Phillies “sickos,” it has been a surreal experience.

 “I think Garrett said at one point that [Bryce] Harper came over and said, ‘What is this?
 I like it,’” George said.
-“And I was like, ‘Hell, yeah.
+“And I was like, ‘Hell yeah.
 This is awesome.
 The guys like it.’

 “It’s just the coolest thing ever.
 No matter what happens, we were a little part of what was happening in that locker room this year.”